For best experience please turn on javascript and use a modern browser!

 Researchers from the University of Massachusetts claim in the journal Science that Darwin's finches may be in for more evolutionary failures due to drought.
 The scientists based their findings on previous finch research: drought produces hard seeds and therefore larger beaks.
 Also known: large beaks produce a different singing sound than small beaks.
 According to Astrid Groot, the American research says something about how extreme weather events, which are becoming more common due to climate change, threaten the survival of animal species.
 "Imagine: a population of finches experiences a prolonged period of extreme drought.
 This is at the expense of variation in a species: finches with small beaks die, and only the birds with large beaks remain.
 If there is a very wet period follows, those birds also die, and the species disappears."

-Chiel Boom in Trouw about how migratory birds try to avoid peregrine falcons
+Chiel Boom in Trouw and the New York Times about how migratory birds try to avoid peregrine falcons

 Thanks to a GPS transmitter on the back of a silver plover, a team of biologists, including Chiel Boom, was able to see exactly how this bird tried (in vain) to escape the attack of a peregrine falcon.
 Dagblad Trouw pays attention to this in their nature column.